OmkarPathak/A-Simple-Note-Taking-Terminal-App/README.md

 * Simple command line application.
 * Easy to install and *very* easy to use.
 * Written in simple Python.
 Even a beginner Python developer can contribute to this.
-* MySQL/SQLite Database used, so you can easily play with it.
+* Support for MySQL/SQLite/Postgresql, so you can easily play with it.
-* Minimum dependencies (Just need the [pymysql](https://github.com/OmkarPathak/A-Simple-Note-Taking-Terminal-App#requirements)(if you wanna use MySQL) and [CronTab](https://github.com/OmkarPathak/A-Simple-Note-Taking-Terminal-App#requirements) modules)

 # Requirements: